-PADDSIW, specific to the Cyrix extensions to the MMX instruction set, performs the same function as PADDSW, except that the result is not placed in the register specified by the first operand, but instead in the register whose number differs from the first operand only in the last bit.
+PADDSIW, specific to the Cyrix extensions to the MMX instruction set, performs the same function as PADDSW, except that the result is placed in an implied register.

+To work out the implied register, invert the lowest bit in the register number.
 So PADDSIW MM0, MM2 would put the result in MM1, but PADDSIW MM1, MM2 would put the result in MM0.